schemedoc/cookbook/recipes/remove-duplicates-from-list.md

 You have a list and you want to remove any duplicated elements from the list and the order should not change.
-The solution can use the `equal?` function or use the comparison function as an argument.
+The solution can use the `equal?` procedure or use the comparison procedure as an argument.

 ## Solution